octaviogarbet/ionicv3-example/README.md

 ```

 ### Cards
-Now we take a look at [Card Component] doc, and after looking after cards examples we selected the Images In Cards example one to be added in our ListItem component.
-So we will add the card code to our `list-item.html` using the profile variable to show the info.
+Now we take a look at the [Card Component] doc, and after looking at card examples we selected the **Images In Cards** example to be added in our ListItem component.
+We will add the card code to our `list-item.html` using the profile variable to show the info.
 ```xml
 <ion-card>
   <img src="{{profile.image}}" />